On transgender ban, Trump, listen to your generals

 Story highlights

-- Gayle Lemmon: Military leaders have championed the idea that anyone qualified to serve should serve
+- Gayle Tzemach Lemmon: Military leaders have championed the idea that anyone qualified to serve should serve

 - Trump should listen to them, she writes

-Gayle Tzemach Lemmon is a senior fellow at the Council on Foreign Relations.
+Gayle Tzemach Lemmon is a a CNN contributor and senior fellow at the Council on Foreign Relations.
 She is the author of "Ashley's War: The Untold Story of a Team of Women Soldiers on the Special Ops Battlefield."
 The opinions expressed in this commentary are hers.

 (CNN)In July, President Donald Trump tweeted that the government "will not accept or allow transgender individuals to serve in any capacity in the US military."